Baby talk: Mini Parenting Master Class

-Discover the science behind infant-directed speech and how you can engage in baby talk with your little one.
+Discover how to engage in baby talk with your little one and why it's important.

 Baby talk may sound silly to you, but not to your child!
 In the first 1,000 days, your baby’s brain develops at a pace never repeated again.
 Baby talk helps give your child the best start in life.